Haoming02/All-in-One-Stable-Diffusion-Guide/LoRATraining.md

 - **Important:** If the source model is for SD 2.0, check `v2`; Then, if it’s for SD 2.1, check `v_parameterization` too.

 ### Folders
 Enter the folders you created in the steps above.
-Remeber to link to the `img` folder instead of the folders inside.
+Remember to link to the `img` folder instead of the folders inside.
 Then, enter a model output name of choice.

 ### Training Parameters
 - **Train Batch Size:** Basically means how many images at once does it train per step.
 Setting it to 2 cut the training time almost in half.
 Requires high VRAM to handle.